openmcp-project/docs/docs/operators/01-boostrapping.md

 :::warning

-Please check if your current `kind` network is has a `/16` subnet.
+Please check if your current `kind` network has a `/16` subnet.
 This is required for our cluster-provider-kind.
 You can check the current network configuration using:

 ```shell